Unexpected Presidio

 Words by Linda Hubbard

-Looking for a getaway that mixes military history, outdoor adventure, hidden art treasures, a quirky blend of curiosities, along with luxury lodging and great dining options?
-Look no further than the Presidio of San Francisco—and it just happens to be the northernmost point of the Peninsula!
+Looking for a getaway that offers military history, outdoor adventure, hidden art treasures, a quirky blend of curiosities, along with luxury lodging and great dining options?
+Look no further than the Presidio of San Francisco, a national park site like no other.

 for the military history buff